Trade-off between complexity and energy in quantum phase estimation: Concluding Remarks and Outlook

+\DT{In this work, we have established a framework for analysing and quantifying the trade-off between gate complexity and energy cost in quantum processes composed of elementary building blocks.
+We have applied our framework to the case study of a sequential quantum phase estimation protocol and identified physical conditions for the joint optimisation of complexity and energy, given a target metric benchmarking the desired estimation precision.
+Our analysis rests on a consistent characterisation of energy cost in different components of the protocol, encompassing input probe state preparation, phase-encoding gate implementation, and output measurement. }

-As mentioned in the introduction, all components other than the phase encoding channel \eqref{QFIChannel} compose of a strategy for the metrology task, including the basic state preparation and measurement procedures covered in this work.
+As mentioned in the Introduction, all components other than the phase-encoding channel \eqref{QFIChannel} compose of \DT{an estimation strategy} for the metrology task.
 A strategy that obeys causal order can be represented by a quantum comb \cite{taranto2025higherorderquantumoperations, Liu_2024,Qiushi2023,Kurdzialek_2025,ChiribellaComb}.
-Combs introduce more general structures to the current protocol, most notably temporal and spatial correlation such as entanglement amongst the probe qubits of each sequence (resource reduction brought by entangled probes to the model in Section~\ref{complexityEx} has been studied by Ref.~\cite{Yousefjani_2017a}), memory effects throughout the implemented gates carried by ancilla systems, and correlated decoherence noise \cite{kurdzia2025}.
-Furthermore, causally indefinite strategies, such as a quantum switch \cite{Chiribella_2013}, have the potential to even surpass the Heisenberg limit \cite{Zhao2020,chen2025nonlinearenhancementmeasurementprecision,yin2023experimentalsuperheisenbergquantummetrology}.
+Combs introduce more general structures to the current protocol, most notably temporal and spatial correlation such as entanglement amongst the probe qubits of each sequence (improvement brought by entangled probes to the model in Section~\ref{complexityEx} has been studied by Ref.~\cite{Yousefjani_2017a}), memory effects throughout the implemented gates carried by ancilla, and correlated decoherence noise \cite{kurdzia2025}.
+Furthermore, causally indefinite strategies, such as a quantum switch \cite{Chiribella_2013}, have the potential to surpass the Heisenberg limit \cite{Zhao2020,chen2025nonlinearenhancementmeasurementprecision,yin2023experimentalsuperheisenbergquantummetrology}.
 Meanwhile, the energy cost of quantum combs for metrology has been studied less, with Ref.~\cite{chen2025optimalquantummetrologyenergy} being one recent development (see also Ref.~\cite{Zambon2025} for a complementary study on work extraction from quantum combs).
-Combining the above results and the one in this work can help determine the trade-off relation between complexity and total energy cost of both components of a quantum metrology task, leading to a more complete complexity-energy co-optimisation.
+Combining the above results and the one in this work can help determine the trade-off relation between complexity and total energy cost of both components \DT{ --- estimation strategy and parameter-encoding process --- } of a quantum metrology task, leading to a more complete complexity-energy co-optimisation.